amdelamar/pm-theme/README.md

 ### What's so special about this?

-This CSS is broken down into **7 "core" colors** that make it very simple to change to any colors of your choice!
+The CSS is collapsed down into **7 "core" colors** that make it very simple to change to any colors of your choice.

 ```css
 :root {